two people looking at a document

 Verification of insurance

-Similar to the declarations page, this document is usually a one-pager that contains all the vital stats of your policy, base insurance and optional coverages.
-It will also list the coverage limits, named insured(s) and vehicle data.
+Similar to the declarations page, this document is usually a one-pager that contains all the vital stats of your auto insurance policy and any additional coverages.
+It will also list the named insured(s), vehicle data, and coverage limits.

 Insurance agreement